TekWizely/run/README.md

   command1    defined in Runfile-include
 ```

-Notice that `Command1` from the _included_ runfile overrides `command1` from the _primary_ runfile.
+Notice that `COMMAND1` from the _included_ runfile overrides `command1` from the _primary_ runfile.

 ###### First Registered Command Defines Case For Help

-Run keeps track of the original case used when a command is first registered, and uses _that_ name when displaying help:
+Run keeps track of the original case used when a command is first registered, and uses it when displaying help:

 _Runfile_
 ```